Click Reconciliations under Reporting on the menu bar to see a list of previous reconciliations.

 Click Start Reconciliation to run a new reconciliation.
-For more information, see Run Reconciliation.
+For more information, see Start Reconciliation.

 Click Reconciliation Compare to compare two snapshot dates (full reconciliations only).
-For more information, see Reconciliation Compare.
+For more information, see Comparing reconciliations.

 Click the Refresh Data icon to refresh the reconciliation records data in the data grid.

 Click the Reconciliation page gears menu to create new metrics or roles.
 For more information, see the Configure by Metric and Configure by Role tabs above.